costarfoxxy/borrowednames/borrowed-names-design-doc.md

 }
 ```

-This produced real stakes: the player's accumulated stats *silently* determined which of three branches they got, dressed up as a flash `skillResult` banner. **Chapters Two and Three do not use this system at all** — every tense moment is hand-branched by choice text instead.
-This is the single biggest structural drift in the project and the clearest candidate to restore.
+This produced real stakes: the player's accumulated stats *silently* determined which of three branches they got, dressed up as a flash `skillResult` banner. **As of the Ch2/Ch3 revision pass, this system is live again** — Chapter Two's counter-scheduling moment with Maren now runs through it (see `pre_maren_push` and its `_cost`/`_fail` variants).
+Chapter Three doesn't yet have one of its own; that's a reasonable thing to add if a jeopardy moment surfaces there, but nothing structural is missing.

 **Recommendation for Chapter Four and beyond:** any scene with real jeopardy (an audit, an interrogation, a moment where the player might be caught) should route through `performSkillCheck()` rather than a flat three-way choice.
-This keeps accumulated stats *meaningful* — right now a player who has spent three chapters carefully building Cover Integrity gets no mechanical payoff for it, only flavor-text acknowledgment.
+This keeps accumulated stats *meaningful* — a player who has spent three chapters carefully building Cover Integrity should get a mechanical payoff for it, not just flavor-text acknowledgment.

 If skill checks return, keep the three-tier pass/cost/fail structure — it's already proven and the UI (`.skill-result.pass/.cost/.fail`) already exists in Ch1's stylesheet and should be copied forward, not reinvented.